TheSystemDevelopmentKit/thesdk_template/doc/source/bootcamp/bootcamp.rst

 If you are familiar with controlling gitlab with gitlab-python interface and operating i with gitlab tokens, generating tthe bootcamp should be quite straightforward.

-TO study the current contents of the bootcamp and to give an idea about useful exercises to get familiar with TheSydeKick, the bootcamp issues are provided below.
+To study the current contents of the bootcamp and to give an idea about useful exercises to get familiar with TheSydeKick, the bootcamp issues are provided below.

 .. toctree::